khawley/git-tutorial-gitbook/02_basic_commands/08_git_reset.md

 Remember that `git add` puts the changes into a _staging area_.
 The staging area has the changes we are _ready to commit_.

-If we changed our mind, and no longer wanted to _commit_ that text change, we can use `git reset HEAD <file>` to take it our of the staging area, and put it back into our working directory.
+If we changed our mind, and no longer wanted to _commit_ that text change, we can use `git reset HEAD <file>` to take it out of the staging area, and put it back into the working directory.

 If you look at the `git status` more closely, you'll even see this as a recommended option for unstaging.